w3c/wai-bcase/index.md

 ### Increase Market Reach

-The market of people with disabilities is large and growing as the global population ages.
-In the US, Fortune Magazine estimates the annual disability market to be more than a trillion dollars with \$200 billion of that discretionary spending.
+The market of people with disabilities is already large and is growing as the global population ages.
 In the UK, disabled people and their families spend at least £249 billion every year, which is known as the UK Purple Pound.
-The global estimate is \$6 trillion, which is equivalent to a market the size of China.
+In the US, annual discretionary spending of people with disabilities is over $200 billion.
+The global estimate of the disability market is $6 trillion, which is equivalent to that of China.
 Consider these facts when estimating market size:

 -   At least one billion people - 15% of the world’s population - have a recognized disability [^11]